St James' Church Glossop

 St. James's Church is an Anglican church in the evangelical tradition in the town of Glossop, Derbyshire, in the north-west of England.
 Along with St. Luke's Church, it makes up Whitfield Parish within Derby Diocese.

-The churchyard contains war graves of three soldiers of World War I.
+The churchyard contains war graves of three soldiers of World War I, and a Grade II listed memorial to Samuel Wood, a local mill-owner.

 History

 The foundation stone was laid on 27 September 1844 and construction started to the designs of the architect Edwin Hugh Shellard.
 The church was consecrated on 8 September 1846 by the Bishop of Lichfield.
 The chancel was enlarged in 1897 by Naylor and Sale, and a vestry added at the turn of the 20th century.
 In 2000, the church was designated a Grade II listed building.

 Organ

 The church has a pipe organ by Forster and Andrews dating from 1859.
 A specification of the organ can be found on the National Pipe Organ Register.